 Yamaha

-A key piece of the 2025 rider market has been solved by Yamaha – they have tied Fabio Quartararo into a long-term contract making him MotoGP’s highest-paid rider.
+A key piece of the 2025 rider market was solved by Yamaha when they tied Fabio Quartararo into new contract, rumoured to be making him MotoGP’s highest-paid rider.

-Yamaha want to add a satellite team next year, doubling their bikes on the grid.
-VR46 and Pramac have been linked.
+Yamaha wants to add a satellite team next year, doubling their bikes on the grid.
+VR46 was the obvious choice, but made clear they would like to keep Desmosedicis and Pramac moved into surprise contention.

 Honda

-And Johann Zarco is also locked in until the end of 2025 with LCR.
+Luca Marini signed a two-year contract to be Marc Marquez’s Repsol Honda replacement, with Johann Zarco also locked in until the end of 2025 at LCR.